Prashanth1249/e-StudyStore/README.md

 # e-StudyStore

 e-StudyStore is a specialized web application meticulously crafted to cater specifically to the unique needs of RGUKT Basar campus students.
-It has been designed with the primary goal of streamlining and enhancing the process of buying and selling books within the close-knit campus community.
+It has been designed with the primary goal of streamlining and enhancing the process of buying and selling books within the campus community.

 ## Purpose